nus-cs2103-AY2021S1/ip/docs/README.md

 ### Delete a task: `delete`(x)

-Deletes a task with the indicated INDEX.
-The INDEX **must be a positive number** and corresponds to the index number shown in the displayed task list.
-Command will fail if INDEX exceeds the number of tasks in the list.
+Deletes a task with the indicated `INDEX`.
+The `INDEX` **must be a positive number** and corresponds to the index number shown in the displayed task list.
+Command will fail if `INDEX` exceeds the number of tasks in the list.

 Format: `delete INDEX`